 Last week, our faculty teamed up with the HASS department and we observed each other.
 See this post for details.
 One of the pedagogies that really caught my eye as I observed my colleague was something called a walkthrough.
 Mr McMillan took an event from history and asked his students to walk in the steps of the different people involved in the event.

 - Students get a long piece of paper (i used old wallpaper and asked them to write on the back) and draw around 4-6 footsteps.

 - They are given the event in history and asked to write what the steps were that the person took on the inside of the footprints they have drawn

 - On the outside of the footprint, they write what they think the person was feeling or thinking as these events took place

 - One student walks and reads what in the inside of the footprint as they go.
 Another reads what’s on the outside

 The task is completed in small groups.

 I liked how this placed the students in the “character” of the people involved in the historical events and I wanted to see how I could use this same pedagogy or tool with my year 9 students.
-They’ve been struggling to empathize with Macbeth’s choices and, in this lesson, I wanted them to explore the different pressures and influence that are on him as he makes the decision to kill Duncan.
+They’ve been struggling to empathize with Macbeth’s choices and, in this lesson, I wanted them to explore the different pressures and influences that are on him as he makes the decision to kill Duncan.

 This lesson was lesson 6 in the unit and will be followed by exploration of how we could direct the scene.
 Here is my lessson plan for today.
-You can see from it, that I have divided the students into 5 groups and that there are different kinds of view points being explored here.
+You can see from it, that I have divided the students into 5 groups and that there are different kinds of viewpoints being explored here.
 The idea being that they can identify how language can reveal many different themes.
 Next lesson, we’ll explore how staging can influence and really highlight those themes.